NimonSour/interthread/README.md

 Moreover, existing libraries like [`actix`](https://docs.rs/actixlatest/actix/), [`axiom`](https://docs.rs/axiom/latest/axiom/),
-designed to simplify working within the Actor Model, often employ specific concepts, vocabulary, traits and types thatmay be unfamiliar to users who are less experienced with asynchronous programming and futures.
+designed to simplify working within the Actor Model, often employ specific concepts, vocabulary, traits and types that may be unfamiliar to users who are less experienced with asynchronous programming and futures.